Health and wellbeing at school

 Part of this commitment includes ensuring that we actively nurture our children's physical and mental health.
 To support this commitment, we:

-- Work with Place2Be, a leading children's mental health charity, which has an office at school.
+- Work with Place2Be, a leading children's mental health charity, which has a two day service at school.
 Children are able both to self-refer, and be referred by teachers.

 - Work with Newham's School Health team, which provides a number of emotional and physical well-being services to our children and their families.